Fine-grained Contrastive Learning for ECG-Report Alignment with Waveform Enhancement: Dataset Analysis

 We pre-train the FG-CLEP using the MIMIC-ECG dataset and test it on the PTB-XL, CPSC2018, and CSN datasets.
 All the ECGs in the datasets are 12-lead recordings.
 The PTB-XL dataset can be further divided into four subsets, and we follow the official train:validation:test split.
 For CPSC2018 and CSN, we split the dataset as 70\%:10\%:20\% for the train:validation:test split.
 The statistics of the datasets used are presented in Table \ref{table:dataset}.

 \textbf{MIMIC-ECG} The MIMIC-ECG dataset contains nearly 800,000 ECG-report pairs from approximately 160,000 unique patients.
-These diagnostic ECGs utilize 12 leads and are 10 seconds in duration, with a sampling rate of 500 Hz. \href{https://physionet.org/content/mimic-iv-ecg/1.0/}{https://physionet.org/content/mimic-iv-ecg/1.0/}.
+These diagnostic ECGs utilize 12 leads and are 10 seconds in duration, with a sampling rate of 500 Hz.

 \textbf{PTB-XL} The PTB-XL ECG dataset is a large dataset of 21,799 clinical 12-lead ECGs from 18,869 patients of 10-second length.
 There are four subsets with multi-label classification tasks: Superclass (5 categories), Subclass (23 categories), Form (19 categories), and Rhythm (12 categories).
-Notably, these four subsets have different numbers of samples. \href{https://physionet.org/content/ptb-xl/1.0.3/}{https://physionet.org/content/ptb-xl/1.0.3/}.
+Notably, these four subsets have different numbers of samples.

 \textbf{CPSC2018} This publicly accessible dataset comprises 6,877 standard 12-lead ECG records, each sampled at a rate of 500 Hz, with durations ranging from 6 to 60 seconds.
-The dataset is annotated with 9 distinct labels. \href{http://2018.icbeb.org/Challenge.html}{http://2018.icbeb.org/Challenge.html}.
+The dataset is annotated with 9 distinct labels.

 \textbf{Chapman-Shaoxing-Ningbo (CSN)} This dataset contains 12-lead ECGs of 45,152 patients with a 500 Hz sampling rate.
-It features multiple common rhythms and additional cardiovascular conditions, all labeled by professional experts. \href{https://physionet.org/content/ecg-arrhythmia/1.0.0/}{https://physionet.org/content/ecg-arrhythmia/1.0.0/}.
+It features multiple common rhythms and additional cardiovascular conditions, all labeled by professional experts.